 This pipeline needs to remain operational until such time as the uMWP is commissioned.
 Thereafter it is recommended that it be decommissioned.
-In the interim, caution should be taken not to exceed the "safe load carrying capacity" of 35 M&/day.
+In the interim, caution should be taken not to exceed the "safe load carrying capacity" of 35 M l /day.
+The operational philosophy for the '53 pipeline, allows a maximum of 30 M l /day.